-If government advice changes, we may need to update our plans.
-If we do so, we will update this information, and will keep current students and offer holders informed by email.
+If government advice changes, we may need to update our plans, but our approach is designed to make it possible to continue with much of the on-campus teaching planned.
+If we do need to make changes, we will update this information, and will keep current students and offer holders informed by email.

-We will also continue to update our frequently asked questions page for applicants and offer holders as more information becomes available.
+We will also continue to update our frequently asked questions page for applicants and offer holders and current students as more information becomes available.

 We are not making any significant changes to the content of the Biomedical Science MRes programme.